raunak21484/RL-DQN-DormantNeurons/README.md

-# Exhibiting the Dormant Neuron Phenomenon in a novel envorinment
+# Exhibiting the Dormant Neuron Phenomenon in a novel environment

 ## Introduction